-Dover, Deal & Sandwich
+Dover, Deal and Sandwich

 England's most charismatic chunks of chalk, chic eateries, boutique sleep spots, history-rich ports and prime golf courses, make this a must-see stretch of Kent coast.